-With a Personal Contract Hire or Personal Contract Purchase agreement, at the end of your term, you can return the vehicle and replace it with a newer model.
+With a Personal Contract Hire agreement, at the end of your term, you can return the vehicle and replace it with a newer model.

-As Mercedes’ technology advances so quickly, leasing is a great way of making sure you can enjoy the three-pointed star’s latest creations while maintaining a low monthly payment.
+As Mercedes’ technology advances so quickly, leasing is a great way of making sure you can enjoy the manufacturer’s latest creations while maintaining a low monthly payment.

-Although used Mercedes are a lot more reliable than they once were, you can insure yourself against any unexpected repair bills by including a maintenance package or warranty into your monthly payment.
+Although used Mercedes-Benz vehicles are a lot more reliable than they once were, you can insure yourself against any unexpected repair bills by including a maintenance package or warranty into your monthly payment.

-That way, should the worst happen, you can rest assured your vehicle will be treated by manufacturer-trained mechanics and you’ll be back on your way.
+That way, should the worst happen, you can rest assured your vehicle will be treated by manufacturer-trained mechanics and you’ll be back on the road in no time.

 You Never Own The Vehicle